jhedstrom/drupalextension/MIGRATION.md

 `Drupal\DrupalExtension.selectors:` is deprecated and will be removed in 6.1.
 The legacy location still works in 6.0 and emits a one-shot deprecation notice on first use.
-Migrate by moving the four keys to `Drupal\MinkExtension.selectors:` as shown above.
+Migrate by moving the four keys to `Drupal\MinkExtension.selectors.messages:` and renaming them as shown in the table above.
 Other entries under `Drupal\DrupalExtension.selectors:` (`login_form_selector`, `logged_in_selector`) are unaffected.